siteup/w2ski-widget/readme.txt

 Yes, you should talk with the where2ski.net admin and ask for a key.
 The process is in development so that a more automated option will exist in future releases.

+== Screenshots ==
+1. The widget is loaded and two resorts were selected
+2. Hitting the compare button we get some basic info about the selected resorts

 == Changelog ==

 ** version 0.1.3 **